Nigerian Literary Community Awaits World Poetry Day

 Wole Alade, a multi-instrumentalist, will be the special guest artiste.

-Meanwhile, the Cuban delegation includes Camerata Cortes, a musical project created by José Luis Cortés ‘El Tosco’; legendary Cuban flautist, Sinecio Verdecia Diaz, a performing poet, singer-songwriter, oral narrator and cultural promoter; Alex Pausides, a poet and editor; Edelmis Anoceto Vega, a poet, essayist, narrator, literary translator and editor; Isreal Dominguez, a poet and translator, and Emliano Sardinas, an improvisational poet.
+Meanwhile, the Cuban delegation includes Camerata Cortes, a musical project created by José Luis Cortés ‘El Tosco’, legendary Cuban flautist, Sinecio Verdecia Díaz, a performing poet, singer-songwriter, oral narrator and cultural promoter; Alex Pausides, a poet and editor; Edelmis Anoceto Vega, a poet, essayist, narrator, literary translator and editor, while Israel Dominguez, a poet and translator, and Emliano Sardinas, an improvisational poet.